 Increase your chances of getting employed by getting the relevant certificates…

-Good news – there are no formal qualifications needed to work as a Nanny, but most families will feel more comfortable employing you if you have the following:
+The good news is that there are no formal qualifications needed to work as a Nanny, but most families will feel more comfortable employing you if you have the following…

-You can achieve your first aid certificate by completing a short course that will teach you what to do in an emergency when a child is injured or unwell.
+You can achieve your first aid certificate by completing a short course that’ll teach you what to do in an emergency when a child is injured or unwell.